benjaminlynch010/fusion/README.md

 ## Built With

-iFuse was built with a lot of dedication and effort, with a special mention of blood, sweat, and tears (mostly tears).
+iFuse was built with a lot of dedication and effort, React, Express, PostgreSQL, JavaScript, node, Mantine UI

 ## Versioning